PyMoDAQ/PyMoDAQ/documentation/usage/How_to_start.rst

 *  ``python -m pymodaq.daq_move.daq_move_main``
 *  ``python -m pymodaq.daq_utils.h5browser``

 for PyMoDAQ's main modules.
-The *-m* option tels python to look within its *site-packages* folder (where you've just installed pymodaq) In fact if one of PyMoDAQ's file (*xxx.py*) as an entry point (a ``if __name__='__main__:'`` statement at the end of the file), you can run it by calling python over it...
+The *-m* option tells python to look within its *site-packages* folder (where you've just installed pymodaq) In fact if one of PyMoDAQ's file (*xxx.py*) as an entry point (a ``if __name__='__main__:'`` statement at the end of the file), you can run it by calling python over it...